lamakye7/fxanalytic_cv/README.md

 ## Author
 This project was developed by Louis Amakye, a Data Scientist passionate about AI-driven trading insights.

+## Disclaimer
+This project is developed solely for research and educational purposes.
+It demonstrates the application of computer vision techniques, specifically YOLOv8-based instance segmentation, in detecting and analyzing patterns on Forex trading charts.

+The system is not a financial tool and should not be used to make investment, trading, or financial decisions.
+The insights generated are based purely on model predictions from custom-annotated datasets and do not constitute professional financial advice.

+The creators of this project make no guarantees regarding the accuracy, reliability, or profitability of any trading outcomes derived from its use.
+Users are strongly advised to conduct their own research and seek guidance from licensed financial professionals before making any investment decisions.

 ---
 For questions, issues, or contributions, please create an issue on the GitHub repository.